AdaCore/gnatstudio/docs/users_guide/debugging.rst

 instead (step instruction), it steps into any subprogram being called by that instruction.

-For efficiency purposes, GPS only displays a small part of the assembly code around the current instruction.
+For efficiency purposes, GNAT Studio only displays a small part of the assembly code around the current instruction.
 Specify how many instructions are displayed in the preferences dialog.
 Display the instructions immediately preceding or following the currently displayed